General Policies

 Application Policies

 All federal financial aid administered by Barnard College is based on demonstrated need as determined by the Federal Methodology formula.
 However, need for institutional aid is determined using a Barnard Need Analysis formula which takes into consideration all sources of income and all assets.
 Barnard gives no merit scholarships.
 The College believes that the primary responsibility for financing educational costs rests with each student's family, and all College aid is supplementary to family resources.
 Once need has been established, Barnard meets the full-need of all eligible students with a combination of grant, loan, and job opportunities.
-A student who is admitted to Barnard with a Barnard College Grant may expect grants in future years, provided that she continues to meet economic and academic eligibility and reapplies each year.
+A student who is admitted to Barnard with a Barnard College Grant may expect grants in future years, provided that they continue to meet economic and academic eligibility and reapplies each year.
 Awards are for the academic year only.
 A student can receive Barnard aid for a maximum of eight semesters.
 Each semester a student is enrolled is counted towards the eight semesters of eligibility whether or not aid was received.

 Incoming first-year students are not eligible to apply for institutional need-based aid after an admission decision has been made.
 If you think you will need financial aid to attend Barnard, you must apply at the same time you apply for admission.